azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble HiMERU %}
     <th>*(Even if this was just some sort of coincidence, this outcome of people is **way** too ridiculous.
-HiMERU has the feeling the other person is trying to escape too.)*</th>
+HiMERU has a feeling the other person is looking for a way out, too.)*</th>
   {% endbubble %}

   {% bubble Kaoru %}
-    Ahaha...sorry for getting all defensive, Hi-"Himerunrun"-kun.
+    Ahaha...sorry for being so on guard, Hi-"Himerunrun"-kun.
 I was just thinking how hard it must be for you, so I didn't know how to come up with a greeting.
   {% endbubble %}

   {% bubble HiMERU %}